Please note that there are two new documents to help students complete course evaluations and help faculty interpret results.

 How long do I have to complete an evaluation before the system times out?

-You have 30 minutes per questionnaire page before the system times out, and that is far more time than you will need to complete any questionnaire.
+You have 30 minutes per questionnaire page before the system times out.

 Faculty & Staff FAQs